 Try Other Modes

-It sounds bizarre to try and pit yourself against other players in a free-for-all when you're not the most confident gunslinger, but by allowing respawns, random spawn points, and your choice of weapons, it's a great way to get used to the game — albeit without using abilities.
+It sounds bizarre to try to pit yourself against other players in a free-for-all when you're not the most confident gunslinger.
+However, by allowing respawns, random spawn points, and a choice of weapons, it's a great way to get used to the game — albeit without using abilities.

-Here are some considerations for upping your game in VALORANT, particularly if you're a newcomer.
+Here are some vital considerations for upping your game in Valorant, particularly if you're a newcomer:

 - Avoid running where possible.
-Holding shift while moving will allow you to move slowly, and more quietly.
-You'll also be more accurate.
+Holding 'Shift' while moving allows you to move silent, albeit at a slower pace.
+This prevents the enemy from knowing your location, and you'll also be more accurate.

 - Stop, drop, and pop.
-Where possible, if you're approaching an enemy consider stopping, crouching and firing.
-Firing while moving is a surefire way to fire all around an enemy without hitting them.
+Where possible, if you're approaching an enemy, consider stopping, crouching and firing.
+Firing while moving is a sure fire way to fire almost anywhere but at your actual enemy.

-- Armour is crucial — be sure to buy it when you get a chance before rounds.
+- Shields are crucial — be sure to buy it when you get a chance before rounds.